Big Stan: Plot

 However, the corrupt prison warden Gasque has plans to force the prison's closure with a riot and sell off the property.
 While also encountering another student of the Master's named Dang, Stan helps Gasque with the real estate aspects in exchange for early parole.
 However, his peacemaking efforts threaten Warden Gasque's plan for a riot and he is persuaded to bring back violence.

-In a last minute attack of conscience, he deliberately blows the parole hearing to rush back, defeats Dang in combat, and prevent the deaths of his fellow inmates only to discover that his message of peace has sunk in and the prisoners are dancing instead of fighting.
+In a last minute attack of conscience, he deliberately blows the parole hearing to rush back to the prison.
+He defeats Dang in combat, and prevents the deaths of his fellow inmates, only to discover that his message of peace has sunk in and the prisoners are dancing instead of fighting.
 Warden Gasque orders the guards to open fire on the dancing men.
 When they refuse, he grabs a gun in front of the board of governors and shoots outrageously.
-Warden Gasque attempts to shoot Stan, but he is stopped by Mindy and the Master who had sneaked in.
-Stan was surprised that the Master had trained Mindy during his incarceration when he thought they were having an affair during an earlier conjugal.
+Warden Gasque attempts to shoot Stan, but he is stopped by Mindy and the Master who had snuck in.
+Stan was surprised to learn that the Master had trained Mindy during his incarceration when he thought they were having an affair during an earlier conjugal.

-Three years later, Stan is on his final day in prison where Bullard had been sworn in as the new warden as they have the inmates welcome the new arrival Lew who was disbarred after he had foreseen that he would be arrested for having slept with a member of the jury.
+Three years later, Stan is on his final day in prison where Bullard has been sworn in as the new warden.
+The inmates welcome the new arrival, Lew, who was disbarred after he had foreseen that he would be arrested for having slept with a member of the jury.
 The "No Rape" law is still in action.
 Gasque becomes the new inmate following his arrest for his illegal activities as Big Raymond intimidates him to say goodbye to Stan.
-Stan is met by his wife, his young daughter Mindy Jr., and the Master outside the prison where he has become Mindy Jr.'s nanny as Stan tells the Master not to smoke in front of his daughter.
+Stan is met by his wife, his young daughter Mindy Jr, and the Master outside the prison, who has become Mindy Jr.'s nanny.
 Happily, they drive off into the sunset with the Master winking towards the viewers.